kajal-kumari03/Js-204/README.md

 ![image](https://github.com/kajal-kumari03/Js-204/assets/102850092/fedf6d2b-934e-423a-91d8-028d62566510)

 #Footer
 In this part we are providing the option to subcription our app and once you subscribe we showing confirmation message .
+Then we providing some clickable anchor when we click and we will go on then particular page .
 ![image](https://github.com/kajal-kumari03/Js-204/assets/102850092/ec77d022-8742-4603-8a5c-41d50c62df35)